-- 1) The questions, answers and the assessed work of written tests will be retained for a period of 2 years in the administration of Faculty ITC-BOOZ. - 2) The retention period for Master's theses is at least seven years.
+- 1) Assessments, such as the questions, answers and the assessed work of written tests, will be retained for a period of 2 years in the administration of Faculty ITC-BOOZ. - 2) The retention period for Master's theses, including their assessments, is at least seven years.
 All theses are stored in the document archiving system of the Faculty ITC. - 3) The library asks students for permission to make their full text Thesis publicly available on the world wide web via the University systems.
 In case the publication of the Thesis is hindered by confidentiality of data, the student could remove specific parts of the submitted Thesis after receiving consent of the Programme Director.